wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 Libnvmmio was motivated by two issues with the existing NVM-based file systems.
 First, as NVM offers low-latency I/O that is comparable to those of DRAM and is much faster than SSD and HDD, the software overhead of the file system stack has become a major problem that lies on the critical path of file access.
+In particular, the paper points out that the legacy read/write file access interface incurs large overheads due to data copies between the kernel buffer and user-space buffer.
+The paper also conducted experiments that showed that data copies between buffers constitute almost half of the total execution time.